msm-code/PseudoBF2/README.md

 Improvements over PseudoBF1
 ---------------------------

-PseudoBF is very extensible, that is it builds on very small set of buuldins.
+PseudoBF is very extensible, that is it builds on very small set of builtins.
 In fact, most of above code is compiled subset of standard library:

 ```